wp-plugins/wg-bitly-shortener/readme.txt

 Click statistics is shown for each post and also as a dashboard widget (can be toggled).

 = Todo =
-* Ability to use own domain
+* Generate shortlinks for all existing posts.
-* Generate shortlinks for all existing posts
+* Handle exceeded rate limit.

 == Installation ==